ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

     ![](media/FBCimage34.png)

 11. Add a privacy URL, app icon, and business use.
+Also, copy the app ID and app secret to a text file or other storage location.

     ![](media/FBCimage35.png)